gotestyourself/gotestsum/README.md

 directories under the current directory will be watched.
 Use the `--packages` flag to specify a different list.

+While in watch mode, pressing `r` will re-run the tests for the previous event.

 **Example: run tests for a package when any file in that package is saved**
 ```
 gotestsum --watch --format testname